Cocomelon Lane

-Cocomelon Lane is a children's musical television series, based on Cocomelon.
-A production of Moonbug Entertainment, along with Atomic Cartoons and Infinite Studios, that premiered on Netflix on November 13, 2023.
+Cocomelon Lane is an animated children's musical streaming television series, based on Cocomelon.
+A production of Moonbug Entertainment, along with Atomic Cartoons and Infinite Studios, the show premiered on Netflix on November 13, 2023.
 Cocomelon Lane was described as "a more traditional preschool TV version" of the YouTube Kids channel, narrative- rather than singalong-driven."

 It was built around a "'social-emotional learning curriculum" that focuses on milestone moments for preschoolers, and the accompanying feelings.
 The series allowed Cocomelon characters to speak directly to the audience for the first time.

 Premise

 JJ and his friends experience life's milestones, such as getting a haircut, visiting the dentist's office, being invited to a friend's house for dinner, and learning how to take care of a pet.